AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Abstract

 \section{Abstract}

 We present AdaFold, a model-based feedback-loop framework for optimizing folding trajectories.
 AdaFold extracts a particle-based representation of cloth from RGB-D images and feeds back the representation to a model predictive control to re-plan folding trajectory at every time-step.
-A key component of AdaFold that enables feedback-loop manipulation is the use of semantic descriptors extracted from visual-language models.
-These descriptors enhance the particle representation of the cloth to distinguish between ambiguous point clouds of differently folded cloths.
-Our experiments demonstrate AdaFold's ability to adapt folding trajectories to cloths with varying physical properties and generalize from simulated training to real-world execution.
+A key component of AdaFold that enables feedback-loop manipulation is the use of semantic descriptors extracted from geometric features. \black{These descriptors enhance the particle representation of the cloth to distinguish between ambiguous point clouds of differently folded cloths.
+Our experiments demonstrate AdaFold's ability to adapt folding trajectories of cloths with varying physical properties and generalize from simulated training to real-world execution.
+Videos can be found on our project website: \href{https://adafold.github.io/}{https://adafold.github.io}}